eProsima/Fast-DDS-docs/docs/pubsub.rst

 Setting up network configuration
 ********************************

 *eProsima Fast RTPS* implements an architecture of pluggable network transports.
-Current version implements two network
+Current version implements four network transports: UDPv4, UDPv6, TCPv4 and TCPv6.
-transports: UDPv4 and UDPv6.
 By default, when a :class:`Participant` is created, one built-in UDPv4 network transport is configured.

 You can add custom transport using the attribute ``rtps.userTransports``.